benhowdle89/gustavo/readme.md

 ## Usage

-//In the 'render' function in your view:
+In the 'render' function in your view:

 	var validate = new app.validate({
 		el: $(this.el),